ehn-dcc-development/eu-dcc-overview/issuing/readme.md

 ## Test (Rapid Antigen/RAT)

-The test data is stored under the `t` element.
+The test data is stored as the first (and only) item under the `t` element.

 	"t": [
 		{